White House Council on Sports, Nutrition and Fitness talks to News 8

 Especially as we start to emerge from COVID lockdowns and being more sedentary.
 He says to start small and build from there, even if it’s just walking an extra block a day.
 Go to the gym when you feel ready and, “don’t go out there and hurt yourself your first time back.
 You can’t pick up where you left off,” he says.

 The more you move he says, the more inspired you’ll become.
-“The more you move, the longer you live,” says Doctor Holly Russell at URMC.
+“The more you move, the longer you live,” says Doctor Holly Russell at the University of Rochester Medical Center.
+Dr. Russell is a family medicine physician and director of clinical and community-based programs at the Center for Community Health & Prevention.
 She says getting fit helps mental health adding, “physical activity decreases depression, anxiety…it can help you sleep better.”

 Eating right is another part of the equation.
 Wilkins says think lean meats, fruits, and veggies.
 “The more colorful your plate, the better off you’ll be,” he says.